Do I need a Letter of Access or Honorary Contract for Research?

-The research passport algorithm will help you assess whether you need an LOA or HRC in place.
+The research passport algorithm will help you assess whether you need an LOA or HRC.
 If your study involves contact with patients in a care setting or using identifiable data then it is likely you will need an LOA.
 If your study involves providing health care, or is likely to have a direct bearing on the quality of care, an HRC may be required.

 - Higher Education Institute (HEI)/University employed researchers and students may need to apply for a Research Passport (RP) (see exceptions below).
 The form and guidance on completion are available from the HR Good Practice Resource Pack.
 Requirements for a criminal record check and occupational health clearance are also indicated on the research passport algorithm.
 The criminal record check must be applied for by the HEI employer through the Disclosure and Barring Service (DBS) and should be applied for promptly to avoid delay.

-- NHS employed researchers and clinical academics (with honorary clinical contract) may need to complete an NHS to NHS confirmation of engagement checks form to undertake research activities at other NHS organisations.
+- employed by NHS organisation (including independent contractors e.g. GP) or you are a clinical academic (with honorary clinical contract with NHS Trust).
+You may need to complete an NHS to NHS confirmation of pre-engagement checks form to undertake research activities at other NHS organisations.
 The form is available from the HR Good Practice Resource Pack.

-- The research activities of undergraduate and postgraduate students who conduct research as part of their healthcare placements (e.g. UEA Clinical Psychology Doctoral students undertaking placements at Norfolk Community Health and Care) will come under the memorandum of understanding between the HEI and the NHS organisation which governs healthcare placements.
+- undergraduate and postgraduate students who conduct research as part of their healthcare placements (e.g. UEA Clinical Psychology Doctoral students undertaking placements at Norfolk Community Health and Care) The research activities for a student on a healthcare placement will come under the memorandum of understanding between the HEI and the NHS organisation which governs healthcare placements.
 Therefore, students conducting research as part of their healthcare placements are not issued with HRCs or letters of access by the NHS organisation.

 Applying for an LOA or HRC